jubins/HSTSolar/README.md

 2. a list of projects that user has created

 Note:
-- Every project in the list does not have to be editable, but it must be deletable
+- Every project in the list is not editable, but it is deletable
 ![SellerApp](https://raw.githubusercontent.com/jubins/HSTSolar/master/images/sellerpage.png)

 ### Buyer Page